 Kellogg is looking for problem solvers!
 Whether in your personal or professional past, the school is looking for the type of people who can not only take on a challenge but also solve one.
 As a Kellogg MBA, you will be expected to solve some of the most challenging global problems in business, so showcase your track record here.
 For extra points, highlight instances where you solved problems in a group setting.

-Although Kellogg has long been known as a top business school that emphasizes teamwork, leadership at the school is equally important.
+Although the Kellogg School of Management has long been known as a top business school that emphasizes teamwork, leadership at the school is equally important.
 Focus specifically on your individual contributions as you regale the interviewer with your leadership experiences.
 Keep in mind, particularly for younger candidates, these experiences do not need to be limited to the professional side.
 Share your most impactful leadership experiences whether they are social, academic, or professional.

 Values and Motivations

 Kellogg is looking to admit people, so don’t be afraid to share personal aspects of who you are and what you value.
 A large part of your evaluation will be whether your personality and vibe can fit in at Kellogg, so don’t try to be anything other than yourself.
+Reflecting and articulating introspective questions such as your personal values and motivations will help prepare you for this.
+Know why you made the decisions you have made, and what drives your goals.
+You may even share personal anecdotes and epiphanies that got you on this track.

 The Kellogg MBA is built on engagement, and as such, the school is seeking candidates who have shown a track record of engagement in the past as this signals a likelihood of being similarly engaged at Kellogg, and later on as an alum.
 Clearly articulate how you have engaged yourself in the past, as well as how you plan to engage yourself in the future as a Kellogg MBA.
 Be specific here, and make sure you have more than one example of your engagement goals at the school itself.